La Mujer Moderna: Dialogue Surrounding Women's Suffrage

 Galindo, an activist for women’s suffrage, was vocal about this topic during the First Feminist Congress of Yucatan in 1916.
 The Congress took place in Yucatan because of Galindo’s relationship with Salvador Alvarado, member of the Constitutionalist party.
-There, Galindo, Edelmira Trejo de Mellon, and Elvia Carillo Puerto, proponents of suffrage, expressed that women deserved to vote in order to defend the interests of humanity, the homeland, and their children, in a different way that a man could not.
+There, Galindo, Edelmira Trejo de Meillon, and Elvia Carillo Puerto, proponents of suffrage, expressed that women deserved to vote in order to defend the interests of humanity, the homeland, and their children, in a different way that a man could not.
 Galindo expressed the same sentiment in the piece titled “Why Women Should Vote”. within La Mujer Moderna.
 At the time, Inés Malváez, major opponent of women's suffrage, argued that suffrage would distract women from fulfilling their duties within the home.
 Galindo references the laws in Colorado and Massachusetts that gave mothers the same rights over their children that their husbands had in the context of separation and divorce.
 The piece also cites the gender wage gap, and the increase in proportion of educated voters as motives behind granting women the right to vote.